Do You Truly Know Why You Have Chosen Your Partner?

 The most stable relationship might be the one founded on mutual comfort or sexual serving.
 It does not have to be genuine love just because society defines that as the highest morally acceptable form of common ground.
 The most unstable relationships are the ones pretending love to cover up misalignment in reason and intention.

-Create Space For Realization
+Create Space for Realization

 To shine the light of consciousness on the question of why you are with your partner, it is highly beneficial to put your mind and body in a condition as neutral and relaxed as possible to create the space for realization to unfold.
 That means you want to be in an emotionally balanced state, so your current moods and swings do not cloud your potential for insight.
 Ideally, you shape your day in a way that supports this balance.
 Otherwise, your insights will be colored by experiences that alter your perception.

-If You Are A Man/The Masculine Way
+If You Are a Man/The Masculine Way

 1. Do things during the day that give you a sense of purpose and meaning.
 Aim for simple and practical things with a limited time investment like painting over that big smudge on the wall of your apartment, cutting the tree in your garden, or repairing the antenna on your car.